logo

 Sustainable water resources management

-Sustainable water supply is a component of integrated water resource management, according to the IWA.
+Sustainable water supply is one component of integrated water resource management, according to the IWA.
 The association identifies it as the “practice of bringing together multiple stakeholders with various viewpoints to determine how water should best be managed”.
 To decide if a water system is sustainable, various economic, social and ecological considerations must be considered.

 Meanwhile, the United Nations (UN) has outlined the following areas where sustainable water resources management will need to take place, which ties in with its overarching goal of “Securing Sustainable Water for All”.